AriFordsham/GHCWiki/building/running-tests/settings.md

 WAY                  -- just this way
 THREADS              -- number of threads to use when running the testsuite VERBOSE              -- verbosity
+SKIP_PERF_TESTS=YES  -- skip tests which check the performance of ghc or the resulting binaries
 ```